tuftingtutorials.com

 All-in-one tufting kits bundle gun, frame, fabric, and yarn.
 They're fast to start, but quality varies—learn what to look for before buying.

 Free clips are great for inspiration but skip critical steps.
-A structured course gives you a clean workflow, safety basics, and finishing methods.
+A structured course gives you a clean workflow, safety basics, and finishing methods so you don't burn backing or waste yarn.

 Beginner Mistakes to Avoid